 - Integrating mobile marketing into contact strategies

-Learning objective: Integration of digital marketing objectives into the overall marketing communications plan.
+Learning objective: To understand how to integrate digital marketing objectives into the overall marketing communications plan.

 - Definition of channels and media